 According to the respondent, his friend was “violated” with an electroshock weapon by this same officer.
 However, when asked for further information, he seemed visibly uncomfortable to go more into detail.

 The respondent reports that afterwards, all men were body searched.

 “Because the police wants to make sure if they are hiding any phone or any camera.”

 After half an hour at the station, the police transported all 55 inmates to the Greek-Turkish border in several vehicles.
 These were both “civil cars” and “blue police vans”, the respondent recalled.
 He was ordered to enter the blue police van with “metal in front of the windows.”
 One plain clothed officer was driving the vehicle.
-The journey to the border lasted approximately 1 hour and 30 minutes.
+According to the respondent, the journey to the border lasted approximately 1 hour and 30 minutes.

 “They were just beating us once.
 Some people on the head, some on the back, some on the leg.”

-Then, in a group of 20, the respondent was brought to the Evros river in a white van.
+Then the respondent describes how, in a group of 20, he was brought to the Evros river in a white van.
 The Evros river forms the only land border between Greece and Turkey (see image below).
 In recent years, this so-called “natural” border between Turkey and Greece has been incorporated into a wider deadly defense architecture.
 Environmental elements such as the strong current of the river, is not deadly on its own, but made deadly by forcing people to cross the river under treacherous conditions.